wing5wong/artisan-whs-static/source/_courses/MUS0.md

 **Assessment:**

-Achievement based on composition and performance skills.
+Achievement based on theory composition and performance skills.